jlacasa/mixed-models-spring25/content/1-intro.md

 - We will have relatively low proportion of R code in this workshop.
 Instead, we will focus on the understanding of the model components.
 Questions/concerns are more than welcome.
 - The statistical notation we will use throughout this workshop is presented [here](0-prep).
+- DON'T PANIC when you see the math notation.
-- It is **not expected** that you walk out being a master in math notation!
+It is **not expected** that you walk out of this workshop as a master in math notation!
 But the variance-covariance functions are important to understand what mixed models actually do.
 - Schedule:

 {% capture text %}